spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 <!--TIP-->

-The [dataflow-task-launcher-sink](https://github.com/spring-cloud-stream-app-starters/tasklauncher-dataflow/tree/master/spring-cloud-starter-stream-sink-task-launcher-dataflow) uses a [PollableMessageSource](https://docs.spring.io/spring-cloud-stream/docs/Elmhurst.BUILD-SNAPSHOT/api/org/springframework/cloud/stream/binder/PollableMessageSource.html) controlled by a dynamic trigger with exponential backoff.
-By default, the sink polls its input destination every 1 second.
-If there are no task launch requests, the polling period will continue to double up to a maximum of 30 seconds.
-If a task launch request is present, the trigger resets to 1 second.
-The trigger parameters may be configured by setting the `task-launcher` sink properties `trigger.period` and `trigger.max-period` in the stream definition.
+The [dataflow-task-launcher-sink](https://github.com/spring-cloud-stream-app-starters/tasklauncher-dataflow/tree/master/spring-cloud-starter-stream-sink-task-launcher-dataflow) uses a [`PollableMessageSource`](https://docs.spring.io/spring-cloud-stream/docs/Elmhurst.BUILD-SNAPSHOT/api/org/springframework/cloud/stream/binder/PollableMessageSource.html) controlled by a dynamic trigger with exponential backoff.
+By default, the sink polls its input destination every second.
+If there are no task launch requests, the polling period continues to double up to a maximum of 30 seconds.
+If a task launch request is present, the trigger resets to one second.
+You can continue the trigger parameters by setting the `task-launcher` sink properties, `trigger.period` and `trigger.max-period`, in the stream definition.

 <!--END_TIP-->

 #### Verify Stream deployment

-We can see the status of the streams to be deployed with `stream list`, for example:
+We can see the status of the streams to be deployed with `stream list`, as the following example shows:

 ```bash
 dataflow:>stream list